prashanthsp6498/TerminalAssistant/README.md

 These are the list of all the features provided by Assist :

---bitcoin-price	Check current bitcoin price
---quotes	Programming Quotes to motivate you during Coding --cat-fact	Cat facts for your cat :)
+--bitcoin-price         Check current bitcoin price --quotes                Programming Quotes to motivate you during Coding --cat-fact              Cat facts for your cat :)
---check-speed	Check Internet Speed
+--check-speed           Check Internet Speed --dictionary            Check the meaning of the word.
 --forcast               The Current Weather Forcast in your city --joke                  Funny jokes to clear your mind!
 ```
 The Indepth explination of the featues is expalained in the [FEATURES.md](/TEMPLATES/FEATURES.md) markdown file.
 For further explination.
 Please Refer the file.